EOSIO/welcome/docs/96_faq/index.md

 See the [nodeos manual](https://developers.eos.io/manuals/eos/latest/nodeos/index) for detailed information on how to use `nodeos`.

-Nodeos stores runtime data (e.g., shared memory and log content) in a data folder.
+Nodeos stores runtime data (e.g., shared memory and log content) in a data folder which can be optionally specified with the `-d` option when invoking nodeos.
+The default location of the data folder depends on your operating system..
 The location of the data folder depends on your system:
 * Mac OS -  ~/Library/Application\ Support/eosio/nodeos/data
 * Linux  -  ~/.local/share/eosio/nodeos/data
 * Configured - The `nodeos` --data-dir command line argument specifies the data folder location